Raffle Social Responsibility Policy

 - Gambling Limits.
 The maximum number of tickets mailing to an individual in one draw is 36 to a total value of £36.
 There is a maximum of one hundred tickets (£100) purchased per draw.

-- Self Exclusion.
-On request we will put a block on a supporters record to exclude them from our raffle mailings.
+- Self Exclusion: On request we will put a block on a supporters record to exclude them from entering our raffles and receiving our raffle mailings.
 This block will remain unless we are asked by the individual to remove it.

-- Provide Information on Gambling Support Organisations.
-The Gamcare web address and helpline is printed on the reverse of the part of the tickets retained by the purchaser.
-We also give an annual donation to the charity Responsible Gambling Trust – to support research, education and treatment of problem gambling.
+- Provide Information on organisations that provide support for problem gambling.
+The Gamble Aware address and helpline is printed on the reverse of the part of the tickets retained by the purchaser.
+We also give an annual donation to the charity Gamble Aware – to support research, education and treatment of problem gambling.

 - All staff involved in the Sense raffle are made aware of our social responsibility policy and our terms and conditions.